-Eric graduated in 2014 with an M.S. in Rehabilitation Science and Technology at the University of Pittsburgh’s School of Health and Rehabilitation Sciences after completing his undergraduate degrees in Physics and Mathematics from Duquesne University.
+Eric graduated in 2014 with an M.S. in Rehabilitation Science and Technology at the University of Pittsburgh’s School of Health and Rehabilitation Sciences after completing his undergraduate degrees in Physics and Mathematics from Duquesne University in 2011.

 Jon Pearlman, PhD -- pathVu co-founder & chair of the Scientific Advisory Board

-Jon is an Assistant Professor in the Department of Rehabilitation Sciences & Technology at Pitt.
+Jon is Department Chair of the Department of Rehabilitation Sciences & Technology at Pitt.
 He earned his B.S. in mechanical engineering at UC Berkeley and M.S. in mechanical engineering at Cornell University, and completed his PhD work in Rehabilitation Science and Technology with an emphasis on assistive technology design and transfer to developing countries at the University of Pittsburgh.